Genoa: Old Harbour

 The Old Harbour ("Porto Antico" in Italian) is the ancient part of the port of Genoa.
 The harbour gave access to outside communities creating a good geographical situation for the city.
 The city is spread out geographically along a section of the Liguria coast, which makes trading by ship possible.
 Before the development of car, train, and airplane travel, the main outside access for the city was the sea, as the surrounding mountains made trade north by land more difficult than coastal trade.
 Trade routes have always connected Genoa on an international scale, with increasingly farther reach starting from trade along Europe's coastline before the medieval period to today's connection across continents.
 In its heyday the Genoese Navy was a prominent power in the Mediterranean.

 As the Genoa harbour was so important to the merchants for their own economic success, other nearby harbours and ports were seen as competition for a landing point for foreign traders.
 In the 16th century, the Genovese worked to destroy the local shipping competition, the Savona harbour.
 Taking matters into their own hands, the Genoa merchants and the politically powerful in Genoa attacked the harbour of Savona with stones.
 This action was taken to preserve the economic stability and wealth of the city during the rise in prominence of Savona.
 The Genovese would go as far as to war with other coastal, trading cities such as Venice, to protect the trade industry.

-Renzo Piano redeveloped the area for public access, restoring the historical buildings (like the Cotton warehouses) and creating new landmarks like the Aquarium, the Bigo and recently the "Bolla" (the Sphere).
+Renzo Piano redeveloped the area for public access, restoring the historical buildings (like the Cotton warehouses) and creating new landmarks like the Aquarium of Genoa, the Bigo and recently a Biosphere ("la Bolla").
 The main touristic attractions of this area are the famous Aquarium and the Museum of the Sea (MuMA).
 In 2007 these attracted almost 1.7 million visitors.